11:13 20 January 2026

 • Do category levels need to be identified or just distinguished?

-• Choose population variation (standard deviations, boxplots) vs. estimate variation (standard errors, mean \(\pm\) 2 SE, boxplot notches)
+• Choose whether to display population variation (standard deviations, boxplots) or mean variation (mean \(\pm\) 1 or 2 SE, boxplot notches)

-• Choose colors carefully (RColorBrewer/ColorBrewer, IWantHue), colorspace, viridis packages: respect dichromats and B&W printouts
+• Choose colors carefully (RColorBrewer/ColorBrewer, IWantHue), colorspace, viridis ggokabeito packages: respect dichromats

 • visual design (tweaking) vs. reproducibility (e.g. ggrepel, directlabels packages)